 Group Hiking Etiquette - While hiking, please follow the leader, keep the person ahead of you in sight, carry water and lunch, wear sturdy footgear.
 Restrict cellphone use to emergencies only.
 Remember that the woods are for all to enjoy - collect no souvenirs or plants, take home all trash, and leave nothing but footprints.
 For more information, please click here.

 Guests are welcome to give our hikes a try before joining the club, but are encouraged to become members after attending a hike or two.
 We are a volunteer organization and value your participation.
 For more information and a membership application, see our Join/Contact page.

 Hike Ratings - Ratings are based on terrain (mileage is indicated in the hike description).
-An easy hike has relatively flat terrain or gentle, rolling hills (for example, Rockefeller Preserve).
+An easy hike has relatively flat terrain or gentle hills.
 A moderate hike has steeper grades, possibly going up and down all day, and may involve some bushwhacking or short rock scrambles (like much of Harriman Park).
 A strenuous hike has steep ascents, often with rough terrain on much of the hike (like most Schunemunk trails, Breakneck Ridge, etc.).
 These ratings apply during good weather.
 Bad weather may lead to poor footing and increase the difficulty of any hike.